 Tableau follows a strategy of delivering software that requires as little training as possible and allows business users to analyze data through visual analysis without having to rely on the assistance of BI developers.
 The tool offers additional analysis capabilities specifically geared to analysts for in-depth analysis such as predefined statistical functions and data preparation capabilities.

 Tableau Online is the multi-tenant cloud solution, which is the hosted version of Tableau Server.
 The product works with on-premises as well as cloud data sources.
 It is typically used for analysis scenarios without IT involvement or sharing analysis results with users outside the firewall.

 Tableau has various types of technology partners.
 It partners with database and application vendors such as SAP, Cloudera, Salesforce.com and others by building native connectors to these systems.
 Partnerships with companies like Informatica and data preparation vendors such as Alteryx support customers’ data integration needs.
 Tableau partners with specialists to extend the product’s capabilities (e.g., with Datasift to provide social sentiment analysis).
 Finally, Tableau can connect to R, Python, SPSS and SAS data sources for advanced analytics (e.g., cluster analysis, decision trees).

 Tableau has two different ways to connect to data sources: “Live-Connect” leaves data in the underlying data store and queries the data at runtime.
 In this case, Tableau acts as a pure front-end analysis tool and does not store the data.
-The second and much more common option is to use Tableau’s own and new data storage facility Hyper to create optimized extracts and to load data into memory.
+The second and much more common option is to use Tableau’s own data storage facility Hyper to create optimized extracts and to load data into memory.
 Using a Hyper extract is beneficial when the underlying database is slow, if a user wants to reduce the load on the underlying system, or when a user wants to work with data offline.
-Offline read access is possible via a free Tableau Reader that offers users access to interactive analyses and dashboards.
+In order to increase flexibility for Tableau and Hyper users, the vendor is currently working on opening up the platform, including the Hyper database, to third-party providers.